BOVTS Frequently asked questions

 Does the School hold any Open Days?

 No. We interview or audition everyone here at the School.
-However starting in 2017 we will also hold auditions in Leeds.

 Can we have feedback from our Audition/Interview